Ryndine/sql_employee_database/README.md

 # SQL Employee Database Analysis

 ## Objective:
 Using sql views and queries, analysis the database for business.
-Find potential mentorship candidates, which employees are retiring and from which departments,
+Find potential mentorship candidates, which employees are retiring and from which departments.

 ## Tools & databases used:
 - PostgreSQL